ukaea/overlap_checker/README.md

 bash tests/demo_workflow.sh ../data/test_geometry.step
 ```

-All output will be written into the current directory, a prefixed by
+All output will be written into the current directory, prefixed by
 `test_geometry`.
 The workflow is similar to the following:

 ```shell